 Located at 141 Mon Repos Rd, Mon Repos QLD 4670, it’s only open in season so check dates and times here on the official site.

 Bundaberg is a sugar cane town, it’s a major crop and the mill provides a substantial amount of work for the region.
-A by-product of sugar production is mollasses and it was the troubling issue of what to do with the excess of mollasses that inspired 15 enterprising locals to come up with the idea of a rum distillery in 1888.
-The rest as they say is history and despite a few set backs over the years it’s bigger and more successful today than it’s ever been.
+A by-product of sugar production is molasses and it was the troubling issue of what to do with the excess of molasses that inspired 15 enterprising locals to come up with the idea of a rum distillery in 1888.
+The rest, as they say, is history and despite a few setbacks over the years, it’s bigger and more successful today than it’s ever been.

-You can take a tour of the factory with a tasting at the end for those of age, or for the rum lovers and enthusiasts there’s the Blend your own Rum experience.
-I had the chance to try it out and it’s really interesting, I felt a bit like a mad scientist with my beakers and pipettes but they assured me it’s impossible to make a bad or ‘wrong’ combination it’s just about creating something atuned to your personal tastes.
+You can take a tour of the factory with a tasting at the end for those of age, or for rum lovers and enthusiasts, there’s the Blend your own Rum experience.
+I had the chance to try it out and it’s fascinating, I felt a bit like a mad scientist with my beakers and pipettes but they assured me it’s impossible to make a bad or ‘wrong’ combination it’s just about creating something attuned to your personal tastes.

 The Bundaberg Distillery is at Hills St, Bundaberg East QLD 4670 and you can learn more about visitor experiences, the museum and tastings on the official site.

 While getting out to the southern Barrier Reef islands is highly recommended there is also some great snorkelling or even diving available directly from the shore.
-The coastline around Bundaberg is predominantly basalt rock making for some very clear water and great snorkelling.
+The coastline around Bundaberg is predominantly basalt rock that erupted from an ancient volcano over a million years ago and it makes for some very clear water and great snorkelling.

-The Barolin Rocks dive site is located south of Bargara and north of Elliiot Heads, it’s part of the 11,000 hectare Woongarra Marine Park.
+The Barolin Rocks dive site is located south of Bargara and north of Elliott Heads, it’s part of the 11,000-hectare Woongarra Marine Park.
 Don’t think being accessed directly from the shore makes it any less impressive as a dive site, you definitely want to pack your dive gear if you have it.
 If not this is also some really excellent snorkelling.
-There’s not that many spots up the Queensland coast where I’d recommend you can snorkel directly from the shore but here you should be able to see a good quantity of fish including colourful tropical varieties, coral, anemonies and if you’re lucky some of the turtles the region is so famed for.
+There are not that many spots up the Queensland coast where I’d recommend you can snorkel directly from the shore but here you should be able to see a good quantity of fish including colourful tropical varieties, coral, anemones and if you’re lucky some of the turtles the region is so famed for.